open-component-model/ocm-website/content/docs/examples/creds-in-ocmconfig.md

 ### Repositories and Consumers

-In the examples below some configuration is located under `configurations[0]`.`repositories`, and some other under `configurations[0]`.`consumers`.
+In the examples below, some configuration is located under `configurations[0]`.`repositories`, and some other under `configurations[0]`.`consumers`.
 This chapter explains the difference between `repositories` and `consumers`, which is potentially not as obvious as one could think.

 In this context, `repository` is a place, where credentials can be stored, i.e. it is a credentials repository.
 For example, Docker's `config.json` can store multiple credentials, and in that sense the file serves as a repository that can store and provide credentials.
 That is why its location is configured under `repositories`.
 Other examples of credentials repositories can be the NPM's `.npmrc` file or a HashiCorp Vault instance.